mcneel/help-docs/_en/flamingo/5/help/render-farm.md

 ## Licensing the Render Farm
 {: #licensing-the-render-farm-}
-The free version of the Render Farm lets two network computers (nodes) work on jobs simultaneously.
-If you wish to have more network nodes running simultaneously, you can purchase an unlimited node license from [https://www2.mcneel.com/commerce/accurender/buy-farm.asp](https://www2.mcneel.com/commerce/accurender/buy-farm.asp).
+The Render Farm  allows network computers (nodes) to work on render jobs simultaneously.
+[Download and Install the Render Farm Client](http://nxt.flamingo3d.com/page/nxt-render-farm).

-Once you have purchased your license and have acquired a product key, use the following procedures to license your farm.

 ##### To authorize the node
 1. Wait for any active farm jobs to complete before beginning your licensing.
-1. Save your Product Key to a text file on a network location so you can easily cut and paste it into each node.
+1. Save the Product Key (XF10-J9G2-H006-T8AJ-GBB9-0027) to a text file on a network location so you can easily cut and paste it into each node.
 1. If the node is currently active, in the Windows system tray (on the taskbar), [right-click](mouse-button-right.html) the Render Farm icon, and then click **Close**.
 1. Click the **Windows Start** button, and then click **All Programs**.
 In the nXt Render Farm folder, click **Authorize Farm**.